-Data flow diagram used to describe how the system is processing data and information, in terms of input and output [8].
+Data flow diagram used to describe how the system is processing data and information, in terms of input and out [8] It [8].

 - The general principle in Data Flow Diagramming is that a system can be decomposed into subsystems, and subsystems can be decomposed into lower level subsystems, and so on. - Each subsystem represents a process or activity in which data is processed.
-At the lowest level, processes can no longer be decomposed. - Each 'process' (and from now on, by 'process' mean subsystem and activity) in a DFD has the characteristics of a system. - Just as a system must have input and output (if it is not dead), so a process must have input and output. - Data enters the system from the environment; data flows between processes within the system; and data are produced as output from the system
+At the lowest level, processes can no longer be decomposed. - Each 'process' (and from now on, by 'process' mean subsystem and activity) in a DFD has the characteristics of a system. - Just as a system must have input and output (if it is not dead), so a process must have input and output. - Data enters the system from the environment; data flows between processes within the system; and data are produced as output from the system media data storage name

-In this paper will use DFD notation from Yourdan and De Marco [13], which explain below Entity

-An entity is the source or destination of data.
+2.1.1 Ivolution this paper will use DF Entity D notation from Yourdan and De Marco [13], which explain below An entity is the source or destination of data.
 The source in a DFD represents these entities that are outside the context of the system.
-Entities either provide data to the system (referred to as a source) or receive data from it (referred to as a sink) [4][13].
+Entities either provide data to the system (referred to as a source) or receive data from it (referred to as a sink) [4][13]. gr Pr There are two notation for process in DFD from Yourdon & De Marco and Gene & Sarson.
+Processes can be symbolized as a circle or segmented rectangle that consist of an identifier like process number Data Store and process name [4].